VigneshIyer11888/Course-Project/CODEBOOK.md

 2.The features.txt contains the correct variable name, which corresponds to each column of x_train.txt, x_test.txt, y_train.txt, y_test.txt.
 Further feature mapping is stated features_info.txt.

 3.The activity_labels.txt contains the desciptive names for each activity label.
+The descriptions of these activity labels need to be modified as a part of the script

 4.The README.txt is the overall desciption about the overall process of how publishers of this dataset did the experiment and got the data result.